 When making a square, you will increase at the beginning of each row until the halfway point, where you will begin decreasing.
 When making a rectangle, you will need to begin decreasing on different rows.

-In a written pattern the decreases will go like this: (The arrows show in which direction you are working.)
+In a written pattern for corner-to-corner-technique, the decreases will go like this: (The arrows show in which direction you are working.)